Run assessment

 After a successful configuration check, review and finalize your scope configuration before starting the assessment.

-Important: You cannot change domain scopes or blocked URLs after you start an assessment.
+Important: You cannot change domain scopes or protected URLs after you start an assessment.

 Review domain scope